 The fund seeks to achieve its investment objective by investing under normal market conditions at least 80% of its net assets (plus any borrowings for investment purposes) in U.S. equity securities of any market capitalization, including futures on indexes of equity securities.
-The fund defines U.S. equity securities as: (i) securities of issuers that are organized under the laws of the United States or that maintain their principal place of business in the United States; (ii) securities of issuers that are traded principally in the United States; or (iii) securities of issuers that, during the most recent fiscal year, derived at least 50% of their revenues or profits from goods produced or sold, investments made, or services performed in the United States.
+The fund defines U.S. equity securities as: (i) securities of issuers that are organized under the laws of the United States or that maintain their principal place of business in the United States; (ii) securities of issuers that are traded principally in the United States; or (iii) securities of issuers that, during the most recent fiscal year, derived at least 50% of their revenues or profits from goods produced or sold, investments made, or services performed in the United States or that have at least 50% of their assets in the United States.
 The fund's allocation to various markets and types of securities will be actively managed.